-There are no Ohio food handlers card requirements for common restaurant employees according to the current Ohio food safety regulations and food code.
+There are no requirements in the state of Ohio for employees to receive food handlers card according to the current Ohio food safety regulations and food code.

-IMPORTANT: Counties, on the other hand, have the right to pose their own food safety rules.
-Take Ohio County, for example… They require all employees in the restaurant, even the dishwashers, to receive the Ohio food handlers card even though the state doesn’t require it.
+IMPORTANT: Counties, on the other hand, have the right to implement their own rules.
+Ohio County, for example requires all employees in the restaurant, even the dishwashers, to receive a food handlers card even though the state doesn’t require it.

 These rules, of course, can often overlap and/or differ from county to county… So it’s always smart to double check with your local health department.
 Click here for the Ohio Health Department county directory to learn more about county-specific food handler permit requirements.